-Nursing homes are increasing aggressive against children and others who received gifts or money from their parents.
+Nursing homes are increasingly aggressive against children and others who received gifts or money from their parents.

 The concept is that if you take money from anyone who then winds up in a nursing home on Medicaid (the government), the government or the nursing home can try to get the money back.